 Although one's first reaction is to dispose of the offending mattress or bedding, this is not necessary and may not eliminate the problem.
-Bedding is, in essence, a staging area from which the bed bugs leave to bite at night.
+Bedding acts as a staging area from which the bed bugs leave to bite at night.
 Treatment of the immediate area should include spraying or dusting of the mattress and box spring.
 (It may be necessary to cut open the mesh enclosure (ticking) on the bottom of the box spring in order to properly inspect and treat this area.)
 Most attention should be given to the area along the edges above and below the piping or seams or under mattress tufts, buttons or handles.

 A residual insecticide or a non-residual pyrethrins product may be applied to the bed frame connecting points at both the headboard and footboard and wall moldings as well as any other objects or hollow areas that offer "shelter" for bed bugs.
 If a headboard is fastened to the wall, it must be removed to allow an insecticide application.